Enterprise-CMCS/cmcs-eregulations/README.md

 `make local.clean` will remove the local environment completely, useful when you want to start fresh.

+## Update css for admin site

+To update the css for the admin site, you will need to update the scss files in the `solutions/ui/src/scss` directory.
+Once you have made your changes, you will need to run `make local.collectstatic` to compile the scss files into css files.
+This will update/create the css files in the `solutions/ui/regulations/css/admin` directory.
+You will need to restart the local environment to see the changes.
+If you created a new file in that directory then you will have to restart your docker container to see the changes.
+The Makefile will automatically move those files to the correct location where STATIC_ROOT is defined.
+This is the location where Django will look for static files.

 ## Testing eRegs

 #### Testing setup